-The daypack is 12L, which is a great size for a personal item.
+The daypack is 12L, a great size for a personal item.

 Ultimately, it comes down to how well you can pack the backpack to fit in the overhead compartment and get past airline agents.

-The Transit was built specifically for world travel.
+The Transit was explicitly built for world travel.
 It has dedicated document storage and a zippered bottom compartment for dirty shoes.

-Plus, the handles are adjustable to carry it multiple ways.
+Plus, the handles are adjustable to carry the bag in multiple ways.
 Carry it like a tote bag if you want!